tshegofatso-motlhakane/Geeks-Chat/README.md

 1. Clone the repository.
 2. Set up the Angular frontend by navigating to the `frontend` directory and running `npm install`.
-3. Set up the Spring Boot backend by navigating to the `backend` directory and following the installation instructions.
+3. Set up the Spring Boot backend by navigating to the `backend` directory and following the installation instructions and download JDK 11 +

 ## Usage